ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 Migrate from other storage repositories with this format (judge existence -> migrate -> delete) in which `appContext` is from `KDataStore`.

-Take the example of `SharedPreferences`.
+Take the example of migrating from `SharedPreferences`.
 {{< codeImg "../migration.png" >}}
 <br>